Henry Woolf: Professional career

-Woolf's film credits include San Ferry Ann (1965), Marat/Sade (1967), Tell Me Lies (1968), The Lion in Winter (1968), Great Catherine (1968), The Bed Sitting Room (1969), Alfred the Great (1969), The Ruling Class (1972), The Love Pill (1972), Galileo (1975), The Rocky Horror Picture Show (1975), Rogue Male (1976), The Hound of the Baskervilles (1978), Gorky Park (1983), Superman III (1983), and Maid to Order (1987).
+Woolf's film credits include San Ferry Ann (1965), Marat/Sade (1967), Tell Me Lies, The Lion in Winter, Great Catherine (all 1968), The Bed Sitting Room, Alfred the Great (both 1969), The Ruling Class, The Love Pill (both 1972), Galileo, The Rocky Horror Picture Show (both 1975), Rogue Male (1976), The Hound of the Baskervilles (1978), Gorky Park, Superman III (both 1983), and Maid to Order (1987).
 In All You Need Is Cash (1978), a film by the Rutles (a fictional mock-Beatles band jointly created by Eric Idle and Neil Innes), Woolf played a character named Arthur Sultan, a fictional spoof of Maharishi Mahesh Yogi.
-His later film appearances include in the 2004 short film, Of Note and the 2007 short film smallfilm.
+His later film appearances include in the 2004 short film Of Note and the 2007 short film smallfilm.

 On British television, Woolf played the Man in Harold Pinter's one-man play Monologue (1973); parts in Rutland Weekend Television (1975–1976) and The Sweeney (1975); the Collector in the Doctor Who serial The Sun Makers (1977); served as the host of the 1970s pre-school British educational series Words and Pictures; and performed the role of Doctor Cornelius in the BBC adaptation of Prince Caspian (1989).
 He also played a role in Steptoe and Son (1974) as local gangster Frankie Barrow, a role which had originated in Steptoe and Son Ride Again (1973), the second film spin-off of the series.

 Woolf joined the faculty of the University of Saskatchewan in 1983, was promoted to professor in 1990, also serving as head of its Drama Department, and received the university's Master Teacher Award in 1994, before retiring in 1997, at the Canadian mandatory retirement age of 67.
 He served as artistic director of the annual summer Shakespeare on the Saskatchewan festival, in Saskatoon, from 1991 until his retirement from that position in 2001.
 In 2001 he was awarded an honorary Doctor of Laws degree from the University of Saskatchewan.

 In March 2003, Woolf directed an all-female production of Twelfth Night, by William Shakespeare, at the University of Winnipeg.

 In April 2007, Woolf reprised his roles as Mr Kidd in a production of Pinter's The Room (1957), marking the 50th anniversary of the original production, and as the Man in Pinter's Monologue (1973), both of which occurred at the University of Leeds conference Artist and Citizen: 50 Years of Performing Pinter.
 He was a member of the Saskatchewan Order of Merit.
 He received the Saskatchewan Centennial Medal on 17 February 2006 Saskatchewan Centennial Medal.